ghernandez23/kickstarter-analysis/README.md

 the failures, with virtually zero play kickstarters being cancelled.

   Challenges and Difficulties Encountered- This was my first time combing through so much data at once as well working with formulas in excel and this was the biggest challenge for me by far.
-With consistency and a thorough review of the information in Module one I was able to overcome any difficulties and now I feel completly comfortable with both analyzing large amounts of data as well as visualizing the reults via graphs/charts.
+Specifically, the portion of the outcomes based on goals section where I was having to set the range of successful campaigns between 1,000 and 4,999. writing majority of the function was easy with going through the information in the module, however I couldnt figure out where in the formula you ended the range. with some practice, I was finally able to get it and repreat the process with the rest of the data.

 ## Results

-  What are two conclusions you can draw about the Outcomes based on Launch Date?-I can say without a doubt that campaigns lauched in quarter 2 of the year have the highest chance of being successful and that overall an average of over 60% of total campaigns will be successful.

-  What can you conclude about the Outcomes based on Goals?- I can conclude that if a campaign has a goal of less than 5K you have a very high chance of being successful in funding your kickstarter.
-Most of the data suggests that if you have a goal of 15,000-39,000 your chance of failure if 50% or higher.

-  What are some limitations of this dataset?- The data does an excellent job of painting a picture of small budget campaigns which means that the data on kickstarter campaigns with a goal of over 20,000 is very limited, as it makes up only 5% total of the dataset.

-  What are some other possible tables and/or graphs that we could create?- With what we are trying to visualize I think bar charts would be a great way to show success/failed percentages as well as a stacked bar graph to show comparisions in kickstarter success/failures by month.
+  Afer a thorough review of the theater kickstarter campaigns, the data suggests that overall campaigns have a better chance of succeeding with 61% of all theater campaigns hitting their target goals of raising money.
+We can also see that majority of the volume of different theater kickstarter campaigns took place in the second quarter of the year, suggesting that the Spring would be the ideal time to set out on achieving your goals of funding.
+When reviewing the data of plays specifically, the data suggests that the best possibility for a successful campaign would require the play to have a funding goal of less than 5,000.
+Campaigns have a 74% success rate with chances of success dwindling the higher the goal is.
+Majority of the data on theater plays is made of up of campaigns with a goal of 5,000 or less (69%) so I would say this is a major limitation of the data that was presented. while trying to visualize this data I believe basic line graphs are the best way to help with understanding all of the trends within the data.